Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 If you only need to update some local configuration for a worker (e.g., change the mount of storage capacity allocated to this worker or update the storage directory), the master node does not need to be stopped and restarted.
-One can simply stop the local worker, update the configuration (e.g., `conf/alluxio-site.properties`) file on this worker, and then restart the worker.
+Simply stop the desired worker, update the configuration (e.g., `conf/alluxio-site.properties`) file on that node, and then restart the process.